-JF Ptak Science Books LLC Post 230
+JF Ptak Science Books Post 230

 In memory of the German attack upon Poland on 1 September 1939 I'd like to share this stupendously-titled pamphlet.
 This is one of those times when a pamphlet has posed an idea that had never before occurred to me.
 This anonymous work produced by the German propaganda machine in May 1939 presents the incredible assertion that Poland did indeed have plans to continue to break the back of Germany over the pretty-much-forgotten Treaty of Versailles, and to also physically attack south-eastern Germany sometime in 1940.